 I looked up from my desk to see him with his chin atop the broomstick handle and an inquisitive look on his face.
 He was the most concerned-looking man dressed in overalls I’d ever seen.

-‘Yes!
-That’d be amazing.
+‘Really?
+That’d be amazing!
 Thanks, Horace,’ I said, pulling out Moira’s empty chair next to mine for him to sit down on, ‘Take a pew.’

 ‘Are you serious?’
 I stammered, leaning inquiringly in the L-shape between my finger and thumb that propped me up on my desk, ‘I had no idea they were even a couple!’

-He tapped his nose surreptitiously, ‘If these walls could talk, they’d have many, many stories to tell.’
+He tapped his nose surreptitiously, ‘If these walls could talk,’ he said, ‘they’d have many, many stories to tell.’

 Noticing my change in pitch, Horace cocked his head at me and scooted closer.